Sous Vide Mode

-The Anova Precision® Oven allows you to cook in Sous Vide Mode.
-If the term “sous vide” is new for you, that’s OK — you’ve come to the right place.
+The Anova Precision™ Oven allows you to cook in Sous Vide Mode.
+If the term “sous vide” is new for you, that’s okay — you’ve come to the right place.

 What is Sous Vide? (#FoodNerds: Skip Ahead)

-Sous vide is a cooking technique that uses precise temperature control to produce edge-to-edge-perfect results.
-Traditional cooking uses a very hot environment, like an oven, a grill, or a skillet, to heat your food.
+Most traditional cooking uses a very hot environment, such as an oven, a grill, or a skillet, to heat your food.
 It’s your responsibility, as the cook, to remove your food from the heat at exactly the right moment so the inside reaches the perfect doneness.
+Sous vide, on the other hand, is a cooking technique that uses precise temperature control to produce edge-to-edge-perfect results.

-This technique has been around for decades, and is used in the best kitchens all around the globe.
-Traditionally, sous vide cooking uses a water bath as the cooking environment.
-The Anova Precision Cooker maintains the precise cooking temperature you set, and you seal your food in a bag before cooking so it doesn’t get waterlogged.
+This technique has been around for decades, and it is used in the best kitchens all around the globe.
+Traditionally, sous vide cooking uses a water bath, with temperature controlled by devices such as the The Anova Precision® Cooker, as the cooking environment.
+The Precision® Cooker maintains the precise cooking temperature you set, and you seal your food in a bag before cooking so it doesn’t get waterlogged.
 You can read more here.

-What is Sous Vide Mode in the Anova Precision® Oven?
+What is Sous Vide Mode in the Anova Precision™ Oven?

 How to Use Sous Vide Mode

 From the Oven handle, you can activate or deactivate Sous Vide Mode by touching the Temperature Mode button.
 When Sous Vide Mode is active, you’ll see the corresponding label light up beside it.

 Using the Anova Oven App, you can toggle Sous Vide Mode on or off when setting a cooking stage.

 When Sous Vide Mode is on, the maximum temperature you may set is 212°F (100°C).
 When Sous Vide Mode is off, you can set a temperature up to 482°F (250°C).